aplus-framework/routing/guide/index.rst

 The Router is responsible for handling the various Routes of an application, created in a Route Collection.

+Let's look at a complete example of the routing system:

 .. code-block:: php